jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Configure `--tcp-services-configmap` argument with `namespace/configmapname` resource with TCP services and ports that HAProxy should listen to.
-Use the HAProxy's port number as the key of the configmap.
+Use the HAProxy's port number as the key of the ConfigMap.

-The value of the configmap entry is a colon separated list of the following items:
+The value of the ConfigMap entry is a colon separated list of the following items:

 1. `<namespace>/<service-name>`, mandatory, is the well known notation of the service that will receive incoming connections.
 1. `<portnumber>`, mandatory, is the port number the upstream service is listening - this is not related to the listening port of HAProxy.